 The carpenter said: “Don’t worry my dear.
 God is bigger than Sultan Mahmood.”

 Daylight started to show its brightness when they heard soldiers making an announcement.
-The young couple were shaking.
+The young couple was shaking.

 The minister was there in the allies but not to take the carpenter’s wife, he was there just to let people know that Sultan Mahmood had died during the night.